Put your mind at rest

 What's included in the cost?

 A hearing test appointment in one of our clinics will cost £50.
 If you’re unable to come to us, we also offer home visits which start at £75 and cover postcode areas N, NW, HA, WD, EN.
+From there, there is no obligation to purchase a hearing aid after your test.
+We can talk you through pricing options as these range based on the technology you have selected.

 What if I have a question after I leave?